m-malandro/composers-assistant-REAPER/README.md

 Please watch this video to learn how Composer's Assistant works: https://www.youtube.com/watch?v=S9KdNztChx0

-Please watch this video to learn about the new features introduced in version 2: https://youtu.be/NZmvbxR3LFM
+Please watch this video to learn about the new features introduced in version 2: https://www.youtube.com/watch?v=NZmvbxR3LFM

+Please watch this video if you need help with the installation instructions below: https://www.youtube.com/watch?v=kbc1Awf0sM0

 **INSTALLATION INSTRUCTIONS**